algorandfoundation/xGov/Proposals/xgov-6.md

 - Code must be open source and available to the public, preferably in a publicly accessible Git repository like GitHub.
 - Code should be well documented, usually through code comments and some external documentation, such as a README.
 - Code should be well organized.
-- Project should have "clean code"; in other words, it shouldn’t have more code than necessary for the software to function well.
+- Project should have “clean code”; in other words, it shouldn’t have more code than necessary for the software to function well.

 #### Legal

 - <a href="https://mit-license.org/">MIT</a> or <a href="https://github.com/aws/mit-0/blob/master/MIT-0">MIT No Attribution (MIT-0)</a> license.
 - No liability or warranty.
 - Do whatever with the code.
-- Request: Please don’t scam, defraud, or otherwise harm others using this code or some derivative of this code.

 ### Mockups